HolyDragon124/Project-13/README.md

 The load balancer has an offloading function that protects the server stack from Denial of Service (DoS and DDoS) attacks and also keeps service available in event that one or two of the VM's are unreachable for any reason.
 Using the jump box as a provisioner allows us to hide the vulnerable machines with no public IP address and by using ansible and ssh functionality to manage all VM effectively and efficiently at the same time.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log and system files.
 - _TODO: What does Filebeat watch for?_
 Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 - _TODO: What does Metricbeat record?_
-Metricbeat periodically collects metrics from the operating system and from services running on the server.
-In this case we are looking at Docker metrics Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+Metricbeat collects metrics from the operating system and from services running on the server.
+In this deployment we are looking at Docker metrics Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.